Ivanovlab/FTU-Django-Dashboard/README.md

 - More configurable graphs
   - Allow user to change graph type, add legends, etc.
   - Allow user to apply filters directly to collected data from GUI
+- Better Organization
+  - Modularize views.py

+### Features
+#### Newly implemented
+- More Configurable Graphs
   - Allow user to specify a start and end time for plot diagram

-### Features
+#### From Feature 1
 - User-defined Test Configurations
   - User can specify ID, Description, Temperature, Voltage, Test Time, Field and Serial Rate as variables for a test configuration
   - User can create new Test Configurations for experiments, or can re-use pre-existing test configuraitons